MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 ### How are transactions proposed by validators if they're not included in blocks?
 Does a validator propose blocks or just individual transactions?

 Validators form a certificate (a quorum of signatures) for each transaction, and then propose checkpoints consisting of certificates since the last checkpoint.
-You can read more in section 4.3 [here](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf).
+You can read more in section 4.3 of the [Sui Smart Contract Platform](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf).

 ### How do I get test Devnet coins?